-Steve Jobs IPhone 2017 Birthday Is Here, But Apple Watch Is His True Luxury Fashion Honor
+Steve Jobs iPhone 2017 Birthday Is Here, But Apple Watch Is His True Luxury Fashion Honor

 According to Variety, the 2015 Michael Fassbender movie that portrayed Steve Jobs was high-quality, but did not do very well because “Steve Jobs opened when there [were] almost too many choices for sophisticated audiences.”

-[Feature Image by Paul Sakuma/AP Images]
+[Featured Image by Paul Sakuma/AP Images]